-Traveling to Canada during Covid-19: What you need to know before you go - Local News 8
+Traveling to Canada during COVID-19: What you need to know before you go - Local News 8

 The basics

 And on January 29, the Canadian government announced that most incoming travelers will be required to quarantine in government-approved hotels at their own expense, and flights to the sun-soaked Caribbean and Mexico will be suspended through April.
-Read more about those here.
+Read more about these newest measures here.

 What’s on offer